adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Summary

-For many developers, including myself, the disadvantages of CSS preprocessors outweigh the advantages by quite a distance.
-Remember that these disavantages are self-induced due to the choice of using such technologies.
-As described there *are* simple solutions to CSS reuse and modularisation.
-It's worth noting for the second time that *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
-Keep things simple and be concious of any decisions that have potential to cause development pain.
+CSS preprocessors clearly have several issue, some of which there are solutions to.
+For me and many other developers the disadvantages outweigh the advantages, especially given the alternative solutions found in regulard CSS.
+It's worth noting, for the second time that *debugging is twice as hard as programming*, and it's our duty to ensure this is as easy as possible.
+Keeping things simple is advisable and it is important to understand the impact of using a CSS preprocessor so that your team can make a concious decision as to whether to use one or not..

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>